Zoey Stark: Independent circuit (2013–2021)

-On January 20, 2021, it was announced that Serrano had signed a contract with WWE.
-On the January 29 episode of 205 Live, Serrano, now renamed Zoey Stark, made her debut as Marina Shafir's tag team partner in the Women's Dusty Rhodes Tag Team Classic tournament, losing to Ember Moon and Shotzi Blackheart in the first round.
-On the February 17 episode of NXT, she made her NXT debut, defeating Valentina Feroz.
-On the February 24 episode of NXT, she lost to NXT Women's Champion Io Shirai in a non-title match.
+On January 20 2021, it was reported that Serrano had signed a contract with WWE.
+On the January 29 edition of 205 Live, Serrano, (now renamed Zoey Stark), made her debut as Marina Shafir's tag team partner in the Women's Dusty Rhodes Tag Team Classic tourney, losing to Ember Moon & Shotzi in the 1st round.
+On the February 17 edition of NXT, she made her NXT debut, defeating Valentina Feroz.
+On the February 24 edition of NXT, she lost to NXT Women's Champion Io Shirai in a non-title match.
 After the match, Shirai embraced Stark, establishing Stark as a face.
 At NXT TakeOver: Stand & Deliver, Stark defeated Toni Storm.
-At The Great American Bash, Stark and Io Shirai defeated The Way (Candice LeRae and Indi Hartwell) to win the NXT Women's Tag Team Championship.
-They lost the titles to Toxic Attraction (Gigi Dolin and Jacy Jayne) at Halloween Havoc in a triple-threat tag team Scareway To Hell Ladder Match, also involving Indi Hartwell and Persia Pirotta.
-On the November 2 episode of NXT, Stark was attacked backstage by Jayne and Dolin, where she suffered a legitimate torn MCL/Meniscus.
+At The Great American Bash, Stark and Io Shirai defeated The Way (Candice LeRae & Indi Hartwell) to win the NXT Women's Tag Team Championship.
+They lost the titles to Toxic Attraction (Gigi Dolin and Jacy Jayne), at Halloween Havoc in a triple-threat tag team (Scareway To Hell Ladder Match), also involving Indi Hartwell and Persia Pirotta.
+On the November 2 Edition of NXT, Stark was attacked backstage by Jayne and Dolin.
+This was used to write her off television as she suffered a legitimate knee injury (a torn ACL, MCL & meniscus) which required surgery.

-On the July 19, 2022, episode of NXT, Stark made her return from injury in the 20-Woman Battle Royal for the Number One Contendership for the NXT Women's Championship in a winning effort.
-On the November 8 episode of NXT, Stark and Nikkita Lyons failed to win the NXT Women's Tag Team Championship from Kayden Carter and Katana Chance.
-After the match, Stark attacked Lyons, turning heel for the first time in her career.

-On January 28, 2023, Zoey Stark entered her first Royal Rumble match at #13 lasting 26:34, scoring no eliminations before being eliminated by Sonya Deville.
+On the July 19 2022 edition of NXT, Stark returned from injury in the 20-Woman Battle Royal, for the Number 1 contendership, for the NXT Women's Championship in a winning effort.
+On the November 8 edition of NXT, Stark & Nikkita Lyons failed to win the NXT Women's Tag Team Championship from Kayden Carter and Katana Chance.
+After the match, Stark attacked Lyons, turning heel for the 1st time in her WWE career.
+On January 28, 2023, Stark entered her 1st Royal Rumble match at #13, lasting 26:34, scoring no eliminations, before being eliminated by Sonya Deville.